vcanumalla/vcanumalla.github.io/docs/index.md

 {: refdef}

 ## Intro
 I'm an undergraduate at the University of Washington, where I study computer science.
-My research interests lie in **programming languages**.
+My research interests are wide -- I'm very interested in programming languages, especially with applications in data center systems, specialized hardware, and heterogeneous computing systems.
 At the moment, my work is in using programming languages techniques in hardware design compilation.

 I am very lucky to be advised by [Zachary Tatlock](https://ztatlock.net) and [Gus Smith](https://justg.us) here at UW.